AFFAN-AHMAD/Nykaa-clone/README.md

 <img margin="auto"  src= "https://user-images.githubusercontent.com/61643245/146307454-b6b04eec-d2bf-4036-b66a-9a690c4cd706.png" width="100%" height="170px"></img>

 #### Nykaa is an Indian e-commerce Mumbai-based retail seller of beauty, fashion and wellness products.
-The e-commerce startup lists products from over 1200 global brands along with its own line of products Nykaa Cosmetics and Nykaa Naturals.It sells beauty,wellness and fashion product across website,mobile apps and 76 offline store.
+The e-commerce startup lists products from over 1200 global brands along with its own line of products Nykaa Cosmetics and Nykaa Naturals.
+It sells beauty,wellness and fashion products across website, mobile apps and 76 offline stores.

 # Technologies we used